 I find the intuition of charter cities more useful than models which have arbitrary assumptions that have substantial implications on the outcome.
 However, even though David and Jason acknowledged the limitations of their model in the Rethink Priorities report, it seems as though lots of folks are taking it as the primary implication of the paper!
 I think this is misguided.

 The question remains, what is the right growth baseline to assume for charter cities compared to their host country?
 In CCI’s original paper, we had three scenarios, a pessimistic, neutral, and optimistic scenario, ranging from 0.5% to 2.5% above the growth rates of the host country.
 This range is too small.

 On the pessimistic side, a 0% increase in the growth rate is certainly possible.
 Some charter cities will fail.
-David and Jason argue that it’s possible for charter cities to have a negative growth effect, though it’s hard to imagine how that’s possible under the CCI model public private partnership model for charter cities, which has private investors footing the bill for infrastructure.
+David and Jason argue in the Rethink Priorities priorities that it’s possible for charter cities to have a negative growth effect, though it’s hard to imagine how that’s possible under the CCI model public private partnership model for charter cities, which has private investors footing the bill for infrastructure.
 The worst-case scenario is those investors, who in most cases will be foreign, will lose money.
 That is unlikely to impact country-wide growth.